Jynx/java_restful_service/README.md

 SETUP POSTGRESQL
 ------------
-IMPORTANT: You will see Unit Tests failing if a connection cannot be established to postgres.
+IMPORTANT: You will see Unit Tests failing if a connection cannot be established to postgres, or JDK is not 1.8 or higher.

 Start PSQL if not already started:
 ```